BarkBeetle: Stealing Decision Tree Models with Fault Injection: Experiments

 \subsection{Datasets and Models}

 To evaluate the performance of \sys, we utilize five commonly used datasets from the UCI Machine Learning Repository \cite{asuncion2007uci}.
 Detailed information about these datasets is provided in \autoref{table:cmp_uci_models}.
+We adopt tree depths commonly trained for each dataset based on in prior work \cite{tramer2016stealing}.
 For inference, we deploy \ac{DT} models on embedded devices.
 These models are generated using \ac{ML} library, Emlearn~\cite{emlearn}, that supports microcontrollers and embedded systems.
 Emlearn allows models to be trained in Python and then converted into a C classifier, enabling efficient inference on any device equipped with a C99 compiler.